Colorado: Continental Divide

 Grays Peak, at 4352 m, is the highest point on the Continental Divide in North America.

-The Continental Divide of the Americas extends along the crest of the Rocky Mountains.
+The Continental Divide of the Americas extends along the most of the crest of the Rocky Mountains.
 The area of Colorado to the west of the Continental Divide is called the Western Slope of Colorado.
 West of the Continental Divide, water flows to the southwest via the Colorado River and the Green River towards the Gulf of California.

 Within the interior of the Rocky Mountains are several large parks which are high broad basins.
 In the north, on the east side of the Continental Divide is the North Park of Colorado.
 The North Park is drained by the North Platte River, which flows north into Wyoming and Nebraska.
 Just to the south of North Park, but on the western side of the Continental Divide, is the Middle Park of Colorado, which is drained by the Colorado River.
 The South Park of Colorado is the region of the headwaters of the South Platte River.